Early warning signals of corporate frauds

 - M R Mayya former Executive Director of Bombay Stock Exchange supported this research report in Public and wrote article in Business Standard about the genuineness of this research.
 He also contributed to the Economic Times under the heading of “Do Multiple Agencies Harm market regulation?“

-- While writing about the Satyam accounting fraud, in Jan’2009, Geeta Nair of Financial Express stated that it was predicted by Indiaforensic in the year 2008.
+- While writing about the Satyam accounting scandal, in Jan’2009, Geeta Nair of Financial Express stated that it was predicted by Indiaforensic in the year 2008.
+This was the first and massive accounting fraud in India.

 - Thomas Wheelen and J David Hunger in their book on Management written in 2011, quoted the research to prove their point